100% Confidential

 It’s very likely that before you went to rehab, your life followed certain patterns that were triggering your addiction.
 That’s why it’s a good idea to establish new routines for your new life that don’t take you back to a damaging mental place.
 You may want to start by establishing an hour-by-hour daily routine that includes time for hobbies, exercise, journaling, meditation, or other activities.

-It’s also a good idea to schedule time for talking to a friend, going to therapy or program meetings, and getting out of the house.
+It’s also a good idea to schedule time to talk to a friend, go to therapy or program meetings, and get out of the house.
 If boredom is a trigger for you, it’s important to fill your spare time with activities that make you feel productive and positive.
-Returning to work or school after recovery can be difficult or jarring, so try to slowly ease back into those routines.
+Returning to work or school after addiction recovery can be difficult or jarring, so try to ease back into those routines slowly.

 Making New Friends.

 You may not be able to reconnect with old friends after recovery.
-They can often be people you practiced your addiction with or you lost connection during rehab.
+They can often be people you practiced your addiction with, or you lost connection with during rehab.
 You may not have had a lot of time for close friendships and new experiences in your old life, as well.
-Now that your life is full of possibility and new freedom, it’s important to take advantage and not isolate yourself.
+Now that your life is full of possibility and new freedom, taking advantage and not isolating yourself is important.

 Try identifying some hobbies or activities that you’re interested in learning more about, and maybe find a group to participate with on Meetup.
 You may suddenly have more disposable income now that you’re not spending the money on your addiction.
 Maybe now is the time to buy the guitar you’ve always wanted or take those dance classes.